Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK

 Geometrically, one can view each surface as being composed of semi-infinite cylinders glued along the Strebel graph.
 The circumferences of these cylinders correspond to the boundary lengths $L_i$; see the right panel of \cref{fig:StrebelCurves}.
 This construction makes it manifest that the horizontal trajectories are geodesics with respect to the Strebel metric.
 For a physicist-friendly introduction to Strebel's construction, see sections~2.2--2.4 of \cite{GKKMS}.

-Back to the hyperbolic and combinatorial models, it can be shown that they both carry a natural symplectic form, which in turn defines a natural notion of volume: the Weil--Petersson volume and the Kontsevich volume:
+The hyperbolic and combinatorial models, unlike the complex-geometric one, both carry a natural symplectic form, which in turn defines a natural notion of volume: the Weil--Petersson volume and the Kontsevich volume:

 We will not review here the specific symplectic forms that must be integrated to define these volumes.
 However, as in the toy example, it is worth noting that both forms arise naturally from the intrinsic geometry of their respective moduli spaces: hyperbolic in the first case and combinatorial in the second.